FunAndHelpfulDragon/python-Functions/ReadMe.md

 This is a gigantic folder, with multiple functions for multiple use cases.
 The only folder that you will need, is [PythonFunctions](./src/PythonFunctions/).

+## Major Updates

+Version 1.5 will be released the same time that version 2.0 of Python Battleships (https://github.com/dragmine149/Python_Battleships) is released.
+Please stay turned.

 ## Information

 Documentation: https://python-functions.readthedocs.io/en/latest/